blockdeep/libro/src/medium/Avoid_Unrestricted_XCM_Execution.md

 impl <XcmCall> Contains<(Location, XcmCall)> for CustomExecuteFilter {
     fn contains(t: &(Location, XcmCall)) -> bool {
 		let some_origin = SomeLocation::get();

-        // Check if the origin location is the desired matches!(&t.0, some_origin)
+        // Check if the origin location is the desired one. matches!(&t.0, some_origin)
     }
 }